raoulritter/clifford-group-equivariant-simplicial-transformers/blogpost.md

 #### 3.2 Transformer Layers

 The GAST transformer layers are designed to handle multivector inputs and ensure equivariance.
-The architecture is similar to the original transformer block [Vaswani, Ashish, et al., 2017.](https://arxiv.org/pdf/1706.03762), with the difference that only equivariant operations are being used.
+The architecture is similar to the original transformer block ([Vaswani, Ashish, et al., 2017.](https://arxiv.org/pdf/1706.03762)), with the difference that only equivariant operations are being used.

  ## 4. Methodology